domosekai/domosekai.github.io/sstp/index.md

   Support all password and certificate-based authentications available in Windows 11.

-  Support user and machine authentication at the same time with TEAP (EAP chaining).
+  Support authenticating by password and certificate at the same time with TEAP (EAP chaining).

   See details below.